 A big change introduced with ASC 842 is the need for all leases, not just financial (aka capital leases) but also operating leases, to be recorded on a balance sheet.

 The lease liability is the lessee’s financial obligation to make lease payments, discounted at the present value.
 This caveat is important: Making a payment of $1,000 in 10 years time is worth less than a payment of $1,000 today, as $1,000 in cash today can be used to make interest in the intervening period.
 That means lease payments further into the future are worth less in current value.

 To calculate your lease liability, the lessee will need to know their lease payment, lease term, and discount rate (the rate at which future cash flows drop relative to current cash flow).
 Only then can the lease liability be discounted over the appropriate lease term at the determined discount rate.

 Within the lease agreement are defined lease payments.
-Base rent is the agreed upon monthly rent payment.
-And variable rent or CPI (Consumer Price Index) is based off index rates.
+Base rent is the agreed-upon monthly rent payment.
+And variable rent or CPI (Consumer Price Index) is based on index rates.
 Both are examples of lease payments that would need to be accounted for in your lease liability under ASC 842.

 Under ASC 842 the lease term is defined as the non-cancellable period of the lease.
 Consideration like if the lessee is reasonably certain to extend the lease option, or exercise their termination options can impact the least term.
-The new standard stipulates the lease commencement date as the beginning of the lease term, regardless of start date or move in date.
+The new standard stipulates the lease commencement date as the beginning of the lease term, regardless of the start date or move-in date.